Liatoshynsky-Foundation/lf-admin/README.md

 #### Environment-Based Configuration

-The module uses separate configurations for development and production environments:
+The module uses a unified configuration with a single set of environment variables:

-- Set `STORAGE_ENV=development` to use `DEV_*` environment variables
+- Set `STORAGE_ENV=development` for development environment (defaults to local storage)
-- Set `STORAGE_ENV=production` to use `PROD_*` environment variables
+- Set `STORAGE_ENV=production` for production environment (defaults to cloud storage)

-This allows you to use local storage during development while automatically switching to cloud storage in production.
+- Use the same environment variable names in both environments, just with different values

+This simplifies configuration management - you maintain the same variable names across environments, changing only their values based on your deployment context.

 #### API Endpoints